goatslacker/alt/docs/lifecycleListeners.md

 > (action: string, data: mixed, state: object): undefined

 This method gets called, if defined, after the payload hits the action and the store emits a change.
 You can use this method for bookeeping and as a companion to `beforeEach`.
 The state passed in to `afterEach` is the current state post-action.

+## unlisten

+> (): undefined

+`unlisten` is called when you call unlisten on your store subscription.
+You can use this method to perform any teardown type tasks.